 - sounder information about the ever growing and diversifying field of festivals and similar events

 - clearer criteria for the decisions on the distribution of public funds

 - a stronger legitimation and justification of public support to festivals

 - better orientation for the general and the professional public

 - and ultimately, a rise in the quality of festivals, in all their aspects

 The first phase started in October 2008 with the registration of festivals, which was followed by the second phase of qualification or rating from May 2009 on.

 The book based on the survey of Hungarian festivals in 2006 (Fesztivál-világ: Festival-World) contained a chapter with the design of a rating system: that can be considered an early antecedent.
-The actual scheme has been developed and is being supervised by the professional Board (Szakmai Intéző Bizottság – SZIB) composed of the representatives of the five unions.
-The project is managed by the Hungarian Institute for Culture and Art, with the involvement of the Budapest Observatory.
+The actual scheme is being managed and supervised by the Hungarian Festival Association, with the involvement of the Budapest Observatory.